jpcamara/Goson/README.md

 ## Parsing Raw JSON Objects

-Goson ships with a general JSON parser that returns objects from the model found in the `org.jschema.model` package.
+Goson ships with a general JSON parser that returns objects from the model found in the `goson.model` package.
 These model classes are based on the Java Collections interfaces, with `JsonList` extending `List` and `JsonMap` extending `Map`, but add the concept of a parent pointer, effectively modeling the JSON tree.
 Note this is in contrast to the standard JSON library, which does not implement the java Collections interfaces.

-The easiest way to parse raw JSON is the static method `org.jschema.util.JSchemaUtils.parseJsonObject()` which will return a `org.jschema.model.JsonMap`, which extends `Map<String, Object>`.
+The easiest way to parse raw JSON is the static method `goson.util.JSchemaUtils.parseJsonObject()` which will return a `goson.model.JsonMap`, which extends `Map<String, Object>`.
 You can manipulate this object using the standard `java.util.Map` methods, such as `get()` and `put()`:

     var rawJson = JSchemaUtils.parseJsonObject( '{"foo" : 10, "bar" : "a string"}' )